telerik/kendo-ui-builder/docs/components/toolbar.md

 ## Usage

-* Detects user interaction and triggers a corresponding event.
+* Represents a graphical element for holding input elements.
-* Enables you to display an icon from the Kendo UI theme sprite.
+* Enables users to easily access buttons, icons, URLs, or menus.

 ## Preview